-The relationship between corporate monetary and Inkind donations and tax incentives is not 10 apparent" hidden" and can only be deduced through the hypothetical comparison.
-This 11 relationship may be a justification for the lack of scientific contributions on this relationship, 12 as well as accounting standards that govern how to disclose that relationship in the reports 13 and financial statements.
-This relationship also justifies the corporations' insistence on using 14 the same usual method of disclosing such donations.
-The careful analysis of the relationship-15 based on the hypothetical comparison, between endowments "grants" and tax incentives, will 16 confirm the existence of the following two facts: (1) There is a mandatory partnership 17 between corporations and government.
-According to this partnership, the government is a 18 forced partner " obliged partner "; (2) Achieving economic gains "tax savings" for 19 corporations.
-Achieving economic gains means that the value of donations paid does not 20 reflect the value of real sacrifices incurred by corporations because of those tax gains.
-Since 21 the usual method of disclosing donations is an old and undeveloped, this means that it will 22 not include any explanation about the effects of that relationship.
-Therefore, the usual 23 method of disclosing donations can be considered deficient and does not meet the 24 requirements of comprehensive " full " disclosure.
-To address this deficiency through the 25 development of the process of accounting disclosure of donations in the presence of that 26 relationship to be in line with the standards and requirements of the comprehensive " full " 27 disclosure, this study developed a vision on how to disclose those donations in the reports and 28 financial statements.
-This vision will contribute to improving the quality of the corporate 29 social performance evaluation process due of the objective data that is not misleading and 30 "deceptive" that can be provided by the full disclosure of such contributions.
-31 eople have been and continue to help each other since human life began on this earth, and since human societies have emerged and have taken their place in existence.
-Religious faith throughout the ages and the succession of times and generations has had the obvious impact on the urging and motivating people to help each other" the rich people help the poor ,and the strong people support the weak."
-As a result of "the development of life, the
+Abstract- The relationship between corporate monetary and Inkind donations and tax incentives is not apparent" hidden" and can only be deduced through the hypothetical comparison.
+This relationship may be a justification for the lack of scientific contributions on this relationship, as well as accounting standards that govern how to disclose that relationship in the reports and financial statements.
+This relationship also justifies the corporations' insistence on using the same usual method of disclosing such donations.
+The careful analysis of the relationship- based on the hypothetical comparison, between endowments "grants" and tax incentives, will confirm the existence of the following two facts: (1) There is a mandatory partnership between corporations and government.
+According to this partnership, the government is a forced partner " obliged partner "; (2) Achieving economic gains "tax savings" for corporations.
+Achieving economic gains means that the value of donations paid does not reflect the value of real sacrifices incurred by corporations because of those tax gains.
+Since the usual method of disclosing donations is an old and undeveloped, this means that it will not include any explanation about the effects of that relationship.
+Therefore, the usual method of disclosing donations can be considered deficient and does not meet the requirements of comprehensive " full " disclosure.
+To address this deficiency through the development of the process of accounting disclosure of donations in the presence of that relationship to be in line with the standards and requirements of the comprehensive " full " disclosure, this study developed a vision on how to disclose those donations in the reports and financial statements.
+This vision will contribute to improving the quality of the corporate social performance evaluation process due of the objective data that is not misleading and "deceptive" that can be provided by the full disclosure of such contributions.
+Keywords: corporate philanthropy "corporate social responsibility." taxation. accounting disclosure.